I lead three (interlinked) lives.

 3. I am an activist involved in feminist, anti-racist, anti-fundamentalist and queer movements.
 My activism is directed towards linked liberation and aims to incorporate (*black) feminist, anti racist, anti-fundamentalist, post colonial, queer and socialist analyses.
 I recognise that we live in a world of interlocking hierarchies and oppressions and believe that it must be part of our feminist mission to dismantle all of these.
 As a result, I seek to actively work to combat ableism, ageism, class privilege, heteronormativity, racism, sexism, discrimination against people with non normative sexual orientations and gender identities and all other forms of injustice and prejudice.
 I am on the editorial collective of Feminist Dissent, an academic journal focusing on gender and fundamentalism.

-In addition to all that, I love diving, surfing and anything else in the water, hiking and long distance bus and train journeys and am still catching up with Game of Thrones (yes, I know) right now.
+In addition to all that, I love diving, surfing and anything else in the water, hiking, and long distance bus and train journeys.
 I write here in a personal capacity.

 * A note on language: I use black in the political sense of the term.
 It denotes strength and solidarity in the shared past and continuing experiences of imperialism, slavery, resource extraction, inequality and power imbalance of all those descended (through one or both parents) from Africa, Asia (i.e. the Middle East to China, including the Pacific nations), Latin America, the original inhabitants of Australasia, North America and the islands of the Atlantic and Indian Ocean.
 It does so while acknowledging and celebrating our difference and diversity and challenging intolerance and inequity within and between these groups.